Skip to main content

 In the early 1950s, Qantas Airways needed larger premises for its Sydney terminal and international conference market.
 After much searching, Qantas executives turned to the Wentworth Hotel as the solution.
 Recognising an opportunity to redefine luxury travel, Qantas integrated its terminal and offices into the Wentworth.
 This move not only met operational needs but also elevated the Wentworth Hotel to new heights of sophistication and convenience.
 The Wentworth story seamlessly transitioned from a historic past to a modern icon, embodying the spirit of the Golden Era, offering travellers a sophisticated haven for rest, recreation, and new experiences.

-A woman in a white coat descending the Qantas aircraft stairs, holding a handbag.
+Woman in a white coat descending the Qantas aircraft stairs, holding a handbag at Sofitel Sydney Wentworth

-Four women in vintage clothing examine a large model of a building, possibly for architectural planning.
+Four women in vintage clothing gathered around a large architectural model at Sofitel Sydney Wentworth

-A model of the Qantas Wentworth Hotel with a brown building and flags on the balcony.
+Model of the Qantas Wentworth Hotel with a brown building and flags on the balcony

-Group of Qantas flight crew and passengers walking in front of a large white plane.
+Group of Qantas flight crew and passengers walking in front of a large white plane at Sofitel Sydney Wentworth

 The Wentworth History